-The following table summarizes how unvested equity awards will be addressed in the event of a termination under the Senior Management Agreements that were in effect during 2018.
+The following table summarizes how unvested equity awards will be addressed in the event of a termination under the Senior Management Agreements that were in effect during 2019.

-Event Restricted Stock and Options 2017 Performance Units 2018 Performance Units Normal Vesting 33% annual vesting over 3 years for awards granted on or after 3/15/2017; 25% annual vesting over 4 years for those awards granted prior to 3/15/2017 and for the award granted to C. Mark Hussey on 8/21/2017.
-One-Year Performance Units: 33% of earned One-Year Performance Shares vest in each of Q1 2018, 2019 and 2020.
-Three-Year Performance Units: 100% of the earned Three-Year Performance Shares vest in Q1 2020 provided that executive remains employed at Huron through the 2019 Performance Period.
-100% of the earned 2018 Performance Shares vest in Q1 2021 provided that executive remains employed at Huron through the Performance Period.
+Event Restricted Stock and Options 2017 Performance Stock Units 2018 and 2019 Performance Stock Units Normal Vesting 33% annual vesting over 3 years for awards granted on or after 3/15/2017; 25% annual vesting over 4 years for those awards granted prior to 3/15/2017 and for the award granted to C. Mark Hussey on 8/21/2017.
+One-Year PSUs: 33% of earned One-Year PSUs vest in each of Q1 2018, 2019 and 2020.
+Three-Year PSUs: 100% of the earned Three-Year PSUs vest in Q1 2020 provided that executive remains employed at Huron through the 2019 Performance Period.
+100% of the earned PSUs vest in Q1 of the year following the end of the three year Performance Period provided that executive remains employed at Huron through the Performance Period.
 Voluntary Termination Forfeit.
-One-Year & Three-Year Performance Units & Earned Shares: Forfeit.
+One-Year & Three-Year PSUs & Earned Shares: Forfeit.
 Forfeit.

-Termination for "Cause" Forfeit.
-One-Year & Three-Year Performance Units & Earned Shares: Forfeit.
+Event Restricted Stock and Options 2017 Performance Stock Units 2018 and 2019 Performance Stock Units Termination for "Cause" Forfeit.
+One-Year & Three-Year PSUs & Earned Shares: Forfeit.
 Forfeit.

-Restricted Stock and Event Options 2017 Performance Units 2018 Performance Units Approved Retirement (comply with non-compete provisions) Subject to non-compete, vesting continues per normal course post- retirement.
-One-Year Performance Units: Award continues in place per existing terms and vesting schedule, subject to non-compete.
-Three-Year Performance Units : Earned pro rata based on actual performance.
+Approved Retirement (comply with non-compete provisions) Subject to non-compete, vesting continues per normal course post-retirement.
+One-Year PSUs : Award continues in place per existing terms and vesting schedule, subject to non-compete.
+Earned based on actual performance and will vest pro rata on March 1 of the year following the three year Performance Period based on number of days employed during Three-Year PSUs : Earned pro rata based on actual performance.
+Subject to non-compete, vesting continues per normal course post- retirement. the Performance Period.
 Subject to non-compete, vesting continues per normal course post-retirement.
-Earned pro rata based on actual performance.
-Subject to non-compete, vesting continues per normal course post- retirement.
 Death or Disability Full acceleration.
-One-Year Performance Units: All earned One-Year Performance Shares fully vest within 30 days.
-Three-Year Performance Units : Earned based on actual performance and will vest on March 15, 2020 on a pro rata basis.
-Earned based on actual performance and will vest on March 1, 2021 on a pro rata basis.
+One-Year PSUs : All earned One-Year Performance Shares fully vest within 30 days.
+Three-Year PSUs : Earned based on actual performance and will Earned based on actual performance and will vest pro rata on March 1 of the year following the three year Performance Period based on number of days employed during the Deformance Pariod 10 vest on March 15, 2020 on a pro rata basis. the Performance Period.
 Involuntary/Good Reason Termination Forfeit.
-One-Year Performance Units: Will vest in pro rata portion of next tranche to vest, with pro rata portion based on employment during vesting period.
-Three-Year Performance Units : Will receive a pro rata amount of earned shares based on actual performance; vesting continues per normal course.
-Will receive a pro rata amount of earned shares based on actual performance; vesting continues per normal course.
+One-Year PSUs : Will vest in pro rata portion of next tranche to vest, with pro rata portion based on employment during vesting period.
+Earned based on actual performance and will vest pro rata on March 1 of the year following the three year Performance Period based on Three-Year PSUs : Will receive a pro rata amount of earned shares based on actual performance; vesting continues per normal course. number of days employed during the Performance Period.